 How to dress like a British Gentleman

-From the city gent in bowler hat and pinstripe to the country squire in tweed and corduroy, British style is immediately recognisable the world over.
+From the city gent in bowler hat and pinstripe to the country squire in a tweed jacketand corduroy trousers, British style is immediately recognisable the world over.
 What makes this look so distinct and why is it still synonymous with good taste?
 And, more importantly, how do you get it just right?

 The British Jacket: Ensure The Correct Fit